viniavila/BannerWidget/README.md

 These static functions returns a `BannerWidget` pointer so one can optionally connect its slot `close()` to another widget signal or make the banner disapear based in events occurring in the parent widget routine.
 Internally `Qt::WA_DeleteOnClose` BannerWidget attribute was set `true`, so deleting the pointer is not necessary.

 Rich Text is NOT supported because there is no easy way to elide a string with HTML tags.
 When Qt add support to this in an easier way, I will add it too.
-Indeed all messages are formatted in +bold+
+Indeed all messages are formatted in **bold**

 ### Licensing